ajdawson/eofs/doc/index.rst

     pip install eofs

-The source code for released versions of `eofs` can be downloaded from the :doc:`downloads` page.
+The source code for released versions of `eofs` can be downloaded from `Github <https://github.com/ajdawson/eofs/releases>`_.
 You must have setuptools_ installed in order to install `eofs` from source.
 After downloading the source code archive, unzip it and change into the unzipped archive's directory, then to install it::